-The Day of Service program is an opportunity for conservation-minded groups of all sizes and types to earn volunteer hours while directly assisting Jones Park in serving our community in the area of environmental and natural history education.
+The day of service program is an opportunity for conservation-minded groups to earn volunteer hours while directly assisting Jones Park in serving our community in the areas of environmental and Texas education.

-Any group can help, including: scouts, schools, church groups, home-school groups, conservation organizations, companies in need of volunteer hours for their employees, etc. There is no maximum or minimum size group.
-Children 16 and under are welcome to volunteer as long as a parent or adult leader volunteers alongside them.
+Any group can help, including scouts, schools, church groups, home-school groups, conservation organizations, companies in need of volunteer hours for their employees, etc. Children 16 and under are welcome to volunteer as long as a parent or adult leader volunteers alongside them.

-For more information, please contact Volunteer Coordinator Brent Wilkins at 281-446-8588 or email@example.com.
+For more information, please contact volunteer coordinator Brent Wilkins at firstname.lastname@example.org or 281-446-8588.

 To reconnect people with the outdoors and bring to life our area’s natural history and pioneer heritage.

 Jesse H. Jones Park & Nature Center is a 312-acre nature preserve with over eight miles of paved trails, a recreated 1820-30s Pioneer Homestead, and an Akokisa Indian Village.
 Volunteers create unique and memorable experiences for children and the general public by assisting with nature tours, historical re-enactments, and a variety of FREE interactive educational programs.
 Volunteers may serve in many different areas, including: Adopt-A-Trail, Costume Guild, Homestead Tours, Horticulture Aide, Living History Demonstrations, Office Aide, Park Maintenance, and Photography.